 137 George Street, The Rocks, 2000

-No list of pubs you need to visit in Sydney would be complete without mentioning the city’s oldest pub: Fortune of War.
+No list of must-visit pubs in Sydney would be complete without mentioning Sydney’s oldest pub: Fortune of War.
 Dating back to 1828, Fortune of War is the place to go if you just want to pull up a pew at the bar and trade stories with the regulars.
 There are a few pokie machines out the back and even a rather delectable food menu.
 Live music and a well-specced beer garden only add to its appeal